Image courtesy of Ajuntament de Sant Josep.

 Smoke-free beaches

-It’s heartening to see that smoke-free beaches have been introduced by the town halls in various places.
-As of 2023, these are: Caló des Moro in San Antonio, Cala d’Hort, Cala Comte, Salinas, Es Cavallet, Sa Caleta (Es Bol Nou), Cala Sant Vicent, Talamanca, and Santa Eulalia’s main beach, as well as Es Pujols in Formentera.
+It’s heartening to see that town halls are starting to sign up to the Balearic Regional Government’s smoke-free beaches programme.
+There are now around 10 of these including: Caló des Moro in San Antonio; Cala d’Hort, Cala Comte, Es Cavallet, Ses Salines and Sa Caleta (Es Bol Nou) in San José; Cala Sant Vicent and Port de Sant Miquel in San Juan; and Es Pujols in Formentera.

 However, not smoking in these places is merely an advisory and, without this being enforced with fines, the impact is limited.
 Perhaps Ibiza could take a leaf out of Barcelona’s book and introduce a local law to officially ban smoking on beaches across the island, with fines for non-compliance.